calebthewood/atma/README.md

 create a cronjob that copies the prod database 1x a day or so, and also deletes most of the old copies.
 Keep a few staggered dbs, 1 day old, 1 week old, 1 month old.

+Note on bun, if we continue using it, we should incorporate bun's built in APIs for thing like s3 and sqlite.
+I'd be fine replacing prisma with the bun api and some raw sql.
+I like the prisma schema tool, but otherwise it's not that much better than handwriting the sql.

 ### Notes on Database structure.